 Jan shared the “lay of the land” so everyone is aware of this information.

-· The Bylaws and Faith & Practice Committee and other interested persons met with Rich Brown, Attorney who gave us unofficial legal counsel.
-Roger Watson, NWYM Director of Finance and Development is available to us and will work on our behalf so he joined our meeting.
-There are some next steps that we need to take in order to create this container so that we can go forward.
+- The Bylaws and Faith & Practice Committee and other interested persons met with Rich Brown, attorney, who gave us unofficial legal counsel.
+Roger Watson, NWYM Director of Finance and Development, is available to us and will work on our behalf so he was also present at our meeting.
+There are some next steps that we need to take in order to create this container, financially and legally speaking, so that we can go forward.

-o It has been approved that all churches currently part of NWYM will have access to certain benefits in the future.
-Employed pastors and staff (current & future) will continue to have access to the 401(k) pension plan and be able to contribute new funds.
+- It has been approved that all churches currently part of NWYM will have access to certain benefits in the future.
+Employed pastors and staff (current and future) will continue to have access to the 401(k) pension plan and be able to contribute new funds.
 Churches will have access to loans with the Friends Church Extension Fund.

 After a period of silence, we considered the following Minute: We sense under our questions that we are committed to being faithful no matter where that leads and we are willing to bear the consequences, whatever they may be.
 Approved.

-Tuesday afternoon we approved a minute, which is repeated here as we are in our formal Meeting for Business.
+Tuesday afternoon we approved a minute, which is repeated here as we are in our formal Meeting for Worship with a Concern for Business.
 We are led by the Spirit to commit ourselves to recognizing the full participation of LGBTQ+ people in all aspects of the life of the “Our New Thing” organization we develop.
 Approved.

+We continued to listen around the question of becoming a Yearly Meeting or an Association independent from the possibility of receiving shared financial assets.
 Being a Yearly Meeting is an advantageous thing as it provides a clear and strong cultural identity, not that is prescriptive or law, but that it stands for something.
 This will draw people and keep us together.
-Likened to giving animals a watering hole, rather than putting a fence around them.
+Friends likened this form of Faith &Practice to giving animals a watering hole, rather than putting a fence around them.
 Clarification around the following words was made:

-· Prescriptive says you have to do, think, believe this.
+- Prescriptive says you have to do, think, believe ___.

 We commit to a document that leads us to wholeness as a community and guides us towards safety to live out love together and tells us procedures for dealing with conflict well, tending us towards reconciliation.
 We don’t want it to be a document that is used against us, although we want to be able to say no to bigotry.
-We have freedom to make it look like we want it to be.
+We have freedom to make it look however we want it.

 10:30 am – We began after the break by uniting with a single tone.